Beth Foreman

 It’s best to do this together.

 Bottom line.
-This Advent season is all about preparing for Christ.
+The Advent season is all about preparing for Christ.
 His first coming and His second coming, and waiting well.
 But not alone.

 I love what Henri Nouwen says about waiting in community during this season: